aliahmedbd/Ticker-Using-Recycler-View-Android/README.md

-#Creating a RecyclerView like Marquee text in Android
+#Creating a Autoscrolled RecyclerView like Marquee text in Android
 #(Like auto scroll Newsfeed)

 ###Why this article?